 There is a gasp by Melinda Morris, Scot Patison, Jason Mincer, Doug Lehman, Dennis Penfield, Amy Panstigle and Katie Lehman, among the many others in the home room who heard him utter those words.

-Dennis and his classmate has not been on good terms after an incident the previous year, after flipping off the teacher and trying to get out of it by trying to include him in his stupidity.
+Dennis and Nathaniel had not been on good terms after an incident the previous year, after flipping off the teacher and trying to get out of it by trying to include him in his stupidity.
 There is bad blood between them, but even then, those very words surprised him.
-Doug and Katie Lehman stood nearby watching in silence as the nurse works feverishly on their classmate, packing the wound on his abdomen with gauze to keep the blood from flowing freely from it.
+Doug and Katie Lehman stood nearby watching in silence as the nurse continues to work feverishly on their classmate, packing the wound on his abdomen with gauze to keep the blood from flowing freely from it.

 “Why Miller?”
 Dennis asked, “Why do you always have to be an ass?”